AI Study Kickstart for High School Students

 Bring-your-own device (optional)

 Students are welcome to bring a laptop or tablet if they wish to follow along.
-This is a front-led workshop rather than a computer-lab format, so there won’t be dedicated time for everyone to build their full setup live during the session.
+This is a front-led workshop rather than a computer-lab format, so there will not be dedicated time for everyone to build their full setup live during the session.
 The focus is on learning the method clearly, then implementing it properly afterwards for each subject.
 Access to power points is limited, so devices should be fully charged on arrival.

 Lunch arrangements